PedroAWS/Analise-de-dados-python-excel/README.md

 ## Install Selenium

-* Run in one of the cells of the Jupyter `pip install –U selenium`
+* Run in one of the cells of the Jupyter `!pip install –U selenium`

 ## Install selenium webdriver